Pro Health Train

 1. Click "training certificates" on the left, enter info on the right and click "search for certificate"

-3. Click "display training", then click the "print certificate" at the lower right
+3. Click "display training", then click "print certificate" at the lower right

-If the above steps don't work, refresh your screen or try a different browser
+If the above steps don't work, refresh your screen, try a different browser or ask your employer for assistance

 All CRMA students are responsible for reviewing the Maine CRMA Curriculum and the 8-hour Recertification Course guidelines.